 I recently had the opportunity to attend my first-ever Evolution of Psychotherapy conference.
-What has aptly become known as the “Woodstock of Psychology,” this comprehensive conference takes place only once every 4-5 years, and accommodates 8000 enthusiastic psycho-fans, across 3 expansive venues, within the Anaheim convention center.
+What has aptly become known as the “Woodstock of Psychotherapy,” this comprehensive conference takes place only once every 4-5 years and accommodates 8000 enthusiastic psycho-fans, across 3 expansive venues, within the Anaheim convention center.
 In short, it is the quintessential coming together of The Masters of our field.

 Blame it on years of child-rearing, or a busy career, or the inconvenient fact that the Evolution of Psychotherapy conference is traditionally scheduled for the week before Christmas, but somehow in years past, my genuine desire to attend this “once in a lifetime” event has always been usurped by my genuine and competing other desires, events called “life.”

 Until this year.

 At first glance, my oldest daughter now being away at college and my youngest daughter now being fully occupied with her own passions and activities, may have been what allowed me to attend.
 At second glance, the fantastic opportunity to market and network with such stellar faculty and peers, may have been what influenced my decision to go.
 But if truth be told, the real contributing factor that propelled my decision to attend this most-inspirational event, is that I NEEDED to attend this conference, this year.

 27 years ago I entered my beloved field of psychology, a wide-eyed, passion-filled, newly-appointed psychologist filled with determination to help my clients heal from the horrors of abuse that ravaged their trust, violated their bodies, and led them to question whether or not they still cared to live.
 Or could ever be whole again.
 Or could ever truly recover from their disordered use of food as a means to numb, comfort or run away from emotions that were overwhelming.